minanew12/eurodollar-protocol/README.md

 ## System overview

-The Eurodollar Protocol consists of two tokens, EUD a compliant USD stablecoin and EUI, a compliant yield token, and a price oracle. which allows seamless conversion between the two tokens.
+The Eurodollar Protocol consists of two tokens, EUD a compliant USD stablecoin and EUI, a compliant yield token, and a price oracle, which allows seamless conversion between the two tokens.
 The system is designed to be compliant with EU regulation regarding stablecoins (MICA) and security tokens (MIFID2).
-The solutions utilizes OpenZeppelin contracts for the tokens, to ensure upgradeability is implemented, without having to roll our own upgradeability patterns.
+The solutions utilizes OpenZeppelin contracts for the tokens, to ensure upgradeability is implemented.

 ## EUD